skhiggins/addinexamplesWV/README.md

     ## [1] 0.893855

 Dot pipe insists on explicit marking of function arguments with "`.`".
-If you also bind "Insert `(.)`" to `F10` typing the above pipelines can become very fast and efficient.
+If you also bind "Insert `(.)`" to `F10` typing the above pipelines can become *very* fast and efficient.

-Bizarro pipe works similarly (but does not require any package for implementation, it is an emergent behavior of base-`R` semantics):
+Bizarro pipe works similarly (but does not require any package for implementation, as it is an emergent behavior of pre-existing base-`R` semantics):

 ``` r
 4 ->.;